-Social media calendars are the way to the future, when it comes to advertising in marketing.
-With so many, platforms that cater to specific audiences, it can all be a little hard to keep track of on our own
+Social media calendars are the way to the future when it comes to advertising in marketing.
+With so many platforms that cater to specific audiences, it can be tough to keep track of on our own.

 That’s where a social media calendar can really come in handy.

 A social media calendar is like a spreadsheet you can fill out once a week with a repository of posts that are set to automatically upload at your preferred times, to your specified platforms.

 Even if you have an awesome piece of content you want to share across all your social media platforms, you can’t copy and paste the same exact messaging for every social media page.
 What works for Facebook might not speak to your Linkedin audience, and what drives engagement with your Twitter followers might be a flop on Instagram.

 All of this can be a lot to keep track of, which is why a social media calendar can be useful.
 If you want to do it old school, you can use an actual spreadsheet to keep track of your posting, or you can use a third party that automatically uploads the posts for you.

 With social media as a fast and ever-changing medium, it’s good practice to ensure you’re keeping on top of it.
 There are many benefits that come with enlisting the help of a social media calendar, such as:

 Posting to social media ad-hoc can cause consistency issues both in your frequency and even in your brand.

 Your customers should not feel like they’re in a one-sided relationship.